-While some students may not think of forced sexual relations as rape, such action constitutes a serious
+While some students may not think of forced sexual relations as rape, such action constitutes a serious crime and is a felony under Section 14:42 of the Louisiana Revised Statutes.

 If You Are the Victim of Sexual Assault

 Contact a friend to help you collect your thoughts and focus on your needs.
 If the assault occurred on campus, call McNeese Police at 337-475-5711 or at 9-1-1.
 If the assault occurred off campus, call the Lake Charles Police Department, the Calcasieu Parish Sheriff's Office (911), the nearest law enforcement agency or the Rape Crisis Center at 494-7273.